jberg03/Space-Booty/README.md

 # Space-Booty

-##This is will be my entry in the libGDXJam.
+This was going to be my entry in the libGDXJam 2015 but I ran out of time

+I plan on making a tutorial with this now so stay tuned for updates.